 Here are a couple of quick tips for ways to increase your own strategic thinking:

-- Engage with others outside of your company and industry to get a broader persective.
+- Observe and engage with others in leadership positions outside of your company and industry to get a broader perspective.

 - Do something unrelated to work that re-energizes you- exercise, time away, meditate.